luisDVA/unheadr/cran-comments.md

 ## R CMD check results
 No ERRORs, WARNINGs, or NOTEs.

-## No depdendency issues
+## No dependency issues

-* This is patch adds more informative documentation, and makes example datasets more usable by type-converting character variables.
-* This submission fixes three doi urls in the dataset documentation
+* This minor patch fixes a hardcoded pattern in a gsub call that caused misleading outputs, and improves the wording in the respective documentation.